david-pfx/AndlKnime/readme.md

-# AndlRaKnime is an implementation of the Relational Algebra as a set of Knime nodes
+# AndlRaKnime adds the Relational Algebra to Knime

 Andl is A New Database Language.
 See <http://andl.org>.